KhanIvan/open-alert-photo-storage/README.md

 # Open Alert Photo Storage

-This application manages storing, updating, finding and deleting photos of missing and found persons.
+This application manages storing, updating, finding and deleting photos of missing and found people.
 This microservice is a part of a bigger project that can be found [here](https://github.com/users/KhanIvan/projects/1).

 # Technologies